MateusGuedess/ecommerce-zone/README.md

 ```

 Now we have the product in the cart, we can buy the product.
-I designed the api to get the products in the cart and create a order with the products in the cart.
+I designed the api to get the products in the cart, and create a order with these products.
-One transaction is doing all these stuff behind or eyes to garanty atomicity.
+The transaction that is doing this, is in the `src/order/order-service.ts`.
+Transaction guarantee that
+the products in the cart will be removed after the order is created.

 ```json
 POST /orders/purchase